-- Briar Patching: Manse warns the Mongols that the distilled liquors are too strong for them.
+- Briar Patching: Manse warns his Mongol captors that the modern distilled liquors he's carrying are too strong for them.
 They disagree and find out the hard way that he wasn't kidding.

 - Dirty Business: Several things done to keep the time line in order.

 - Dreaming of Things to Come: In "Brave To Be King" used to explain an infanticide

 - Exposed to the Elements: In "Delenda Est", the use is derided

 - Fear of Thunder: Mongols are allowed this.

 - For Want of a Nail: Carefully explained as not a problem — more major changes are needed.

 - The Greatest History Never Told: Some odd eras are used.
 Such as ancient Persia.